Khelda/Khelda/README.md

 ### MeriseDot

 A (not so) small project inspired by [Looping] being an absolute moron when I tried to run it and a lot of spite to make my own database editor, *including compatibility* with [Looping].
-Still a work in progress though, no GUI in the works for now.
-At least, not yet.
+Still a work in progress though, the library has just been finished (for a first reliable version).

+A GUI is also in the works, GTK will be the tech of choice for it.
+More info in the dedicated repository, installation will come after a viable build has been built.

 Where to find : [merisedot-dev](https://github.com/merisedot-dev)